Home | Sitemap | Contact Us | Translate | COVID-19

 In its early years there was a "washing committee," whose duty it was to wash the small hand drawn truck after each fire.
 The truck which was mounted on four steel wheels, carried several ladders and a number of rubber buckets.
 Several years later, the department bought two small hose carts with reels for carrying a small amount of hose.
 These carts were usually pulled by several men, but if anyone happened to have a good horse near the firehouse at the time of an alarm, it was borrowed to help pull the cart.
 The fire equipment was housed under the old opera house until 1893 when the first fire station was built.
 It was a two-story frame building 24 by 60 feet.
 Soon after, the department was divided into two companies; The Hook and Ladder Company and the Pump Company.
 Fortunately today because of advanced technology, we no longer have to rely on "Bucket Brigades," or Horse-Drawn Apparatus.

-In March, 1901, when two streams of water from 2 inch fire hoses shot 60 feet into the air from two different points in the city, Lockhart officially had running water.
-When the Ice Plant was completed, a steam operated siren was placed there.
+In March 1901, when two streams of water from two-inch fire hoses shot 60 feet into the air from two different points in the city, Lockhart officially had running water.
+When the ice plant was completed, a steam operated siren was placed there.
 When the siren would sound, the water pressure would be pumped up in the lines sometimes so strong, the water lines would pop right out of the ground.
 Shortly after this, the city realizing what an invaluable and courageous service the volunteers provided, assumed financial responsibility.
-In 1914, a New City Hall and Fire Station was built that housed two modern pumper trucks, one older pumper truck that was the first motor driven fire apparatus in Lockhart, and a Hook and Ladder truck.
+In 1914, a new city hall and fire station were built.
+It housed two modern pumper trucks, one older pumper truck that was the first motor driven fire apparatus in Lockhart, and a Hook and Ladder truck.

 Lockhart Fire Department building located at 201 West Market Street